Time limitations

 (b) if the offense is based upon misconduct in office by a public officer or employee, prosecution may be started at any time while the defendant is in public office or employment or within two (2) years thereafter, but in no case shall the period of limitation otherwise applicable be extended by more than three years OR

-(c) if the offense is an invasion of personal privacy under 163.700 (invasion of personal privacy 2) or 163.701 (invasion of personal privacy 1), prosecution may be started within one (1) year after discovery of the offense by the person aggrieved by the offense, by a person who has a legal duty to represent the person aggrieved by the offense or by a law enforcement agency, but in no case shall the period of limitation otherwise applicable be extended by more than three (3) years
+(c) if the offense is 163.700 (invasion of personal privacy 2) or 163.701 (invasion of personal privacy 1), prosecution may be started within one (1) year after discovery of the offense by the person aggrieved by the offense, by a person who has a legal duty to represent the person aggrieved by the offense or by a law enforcement agency, but in no case shall the period of limitation otherwise applicable be extended by more than three (3) years

 (10) notwithstanding paragraphs (2) and (3), if the defendant is identified after the period described in those paragraphs on the basis of DNA (deoxyribonucleic acid) sample comparisons, a prosecution for: